 Scotch eggs are classic pub food.
 Not only are they super delicious, but they are also chock full of protein!
 Unfortunately, the bad thing about most pub food is the generally high level of unhealthiness.
 Traditionally, a Scotch egg is covered in bread crumbs and fried.
 We substituted the bread crumbs with unsweetened coconut flakes and baked them in the oven to make this Paleo Scotch Eggs recipe both healthy and paleo-friendly.
 The coconut flakes are nice because they have a similar texture to breadcrumbs and the coconut flavour isn’t strong at all.

-- ½ teaspoon of fresh cracked black pepper
+- ½ teaspoon ground black pepper - cracked

 - Preheat oven to 375 degrees Fahrenheit.